 The NetSpend prepaid credit card is at the top of the class when it comes to options for loading money onto your card as well as the amount of money you can have on your card.
 While reaching the $15,000 limit is improbable, just knowing that you are afforded that option provides some peace of mind.
 We applaud NetSpend's Account Center, Anytime Alerts and mobile site, which keeps you informed of your account balance, transaction history and more.
-With that in mind, NetSpend deservedly earns our TopTenREVIEWS Bronze Award.
+With that in mind, NetSpend deservedly earns our TopTenREVIEWS Silver Award.

 NetSpend provides three payment plans: Pay-As-You-Go, FeeAdvantage and Premier FeeAdvantage.
 While all three have their merits, we recommend the versatility of NetSpend's Premier FeeAdvantage Plan.
 Upgrading to the premier plan however does require you to sign up for direct deposit and make $500 in direct deposits each calendar month.